 Its mass is around 318 times the mass of earth and it is 2.5 times larger than all other planets together.
 Its surface is known for "Great Red Spots".

-It has largest number of moons, 63 in number and the largest one is Ganymede, which itself is larger than Mercury.
-Other moons are
+It has largest number of moons, 63 in number and one among them is Ganymede, the largest moon in the solar system.
+Ganymede

 - Saturn remains at a distance of 9.5 AU from the Sun.
+It is the second largest planet in the solar system.
 Its mass is around 95 times the mass of earth.
 Its composition is similar to that of planet Jupiter.

 Here, gases are arranged in the form of rings.
 Saturn has 56 known moons and the largest one is Titan, which is also larger than Mercury.
 Titan

 is the only moon having substantial atmosphere.

 - Uranus remains at a distance of 19.6 AU from the Sun.
 Its mass is 14 times the mass of earth.
 It has 27 satellites and the important ones are Titania